LobsterRoast/trump-bot/README.md

 This is a simple discord bot built on the Serenity/Poise framework for Rust.
 When players post certain trigger words in chat, Donald Trump will respond with a tweet relating to that trigger word in some way.

+Trigger words are "Clinton", "Obama", "Biden", "China", "Iran", "Russia", "Syria", "Bush", "Sanders", and "illegal immigration."
+They are case insensitve.

 You can also use /bible to retrieve a Bible verse from Donald Trump (he is very strong christian).

 # Installation